Randy Arozarena Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 14th-ranked team ERA across all MLB pitching staffs (4.12).
+- The Phillies have a 4.12 team ERA that ranks 14th among all MLB pitching staffs.

-- Phillies pitchers combine to give up 89 home runs (1.1 per game), the sixth-fewest in the league.
+- Phillies pitchers combine to allow the seventh-fewest home runs in baseball (90 total, 1.1 per game).

-- Walker (9-3 with a 3.93 ERA and 77 strikeouts in 89 1/3 innings pitched) goes for his 10th win when he gets the start for the Phillies, his 18th of the season.
+- Sanchez gets the start for the Phillies, his fifth of the season.
+He is 0-2 with a 3.26 ERA and 20 strikeouts through 19 1/3 innings pitched.

-- The right-hander last appeared on Friday against the Chicago Cubs, when he went six innings, allowing one earned run while giving up six hits.
+- The left-hander last pitched on Friday against the Washington Nationals, when he tossed six innings, allowing one earned run while giving up seven hits.

+- The 26-year-old has a 3.26 ERA and 9.3 strikeouts per nine innings across four games this season, while giving up a batting average of .243 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.